Crypto Tax Canada: Ultimate Guide 2024

 The taxpayer (or someone acting on their behalf) acquires cryptocurrency that is identical to the one that they dispose of, either 30 days before or after the disposition, and

-What all this means is if you sell and buy assets of a similar kind within a 30 day period - you can't offset these capital losses against your capital gains.
+What all this means is if you sell and buy assets of a similar kind within a 30-day period - you can't offset these capital losses against your capital gains.

-Please note if you're a newcomer to Canada - there's a specific rule about how to value your property (including crypto) that you acquired before arriving in Canada.
+If you're a newcomer to Canada - there's a specific rule about how to value your property (including crypto) that you acquired before arriving in Canada.